-Encode Character Lists in Modern Texts
+Encode Character Lists in Modernized Texts

 Introduction

-LEMDO produces a character list only for the modern texts.
-See narrative on speech prefixes to see how LEMDO handles speech prefixes in the semi-diplomatic transcriptions.
-The character list is meant to be a truthful list of all the characters in the play.
-LEMDO uses the list to generate the online and printed Character List in your edition.
+LEMDO produces a character list (also called a role list in LEMDO) only for the modernized texts.
+The character list is meant to be a truthful list of all the roles in the play.
 LEMDO also uses the list to cross-check the speech prefixes in the play and ensure consistency of name and spelling.
 You can add notes on the characters to this list.

-How to Encode a Character List
+Practice: Encode Your Character List

-Locating the Character List
+Locate Your Character List

 Basic Template for a Character